 LAMMPS is a powerful but complex program with many contributors.
 Moltemplate is a front-end for LAMMPS.
-Moltemplate users will have to tackle the same steep learning-curve (and significant number of bugs) that other LAMMPS users face.
-Moltemplate does have a limited understanding of basic LAMMPS syntax, and will attempt to correct user mistakes.
-However users must still learn LAMMPS syntax and write LT files which obey it.
+Moltemplate users will have to tackle the same steep learning-curve (and occasional bugs) that other LAMMPS users must face.
+Moltemplate files (LT files) share the same file format and syntax structure as LAMMPS DATA files and INPUT scripts.
+Moltemplate will attempt to correct user mistakes, however users must still learn LAMMPS syntax and write LT files which obey it.
 For users who are new to LAMMPS, the easiest way to do this is to modify an existing example (such as the water box example in this section).
-(The official LAMMPS documentation http://lammps.sandia.gov/doc/ Manual.html is an excellent reference to look up LAMMPS commands you see in these examples that you are not familiar with.)
+(The official LAMMPS documentation http://lammps.sandia.gov/doc/Manual.html is an excellent reference to look up LAMMPS commands you see in these examples that you are not familiar with.)